IMAGE Copyright: rfoxfoto / 123RF Stock Photo

 Where most Pinot Gris is produced in Oregon is about 20 feet above sea level (example: Oak Knoll Winery in Hillsboro, the first winery just outside of Portland traveling eastward), to 400 feet at Christopher Bridge Winery in Oregon City (36 miles southeast of Hillsboro).

-The above numbers tell me that while in the neighborhood of other Pinot Gris wine grape growing regions, Oregon is the highest latitude and the least elevation.
+The above numbers tell me that while in the neighborhood of other Pinot Gris wine grape growing regions, Oregon is the lowest latitude and the least elevation.
 So, Paul Gregutt is right… Comparisons won’t do anything but hold Pinot Gris back from its own definitions.

 From www.City-Data.com: Oregon – Topography